boazbk/tcs/lec_00_1_math_background.md

 In programming languages, we often try to use meaningful variable names such as `NumberOfVertices` while in math we often use short identifiers such as $n$.
 (Part of it might have to do with the tradition of mathematical proofs as being handwritten and verbally presented, as opposed to typed up and compiled.)
 >
-One consequence of that is that in mathematics we often end up reusing identifier, and also "run out" of letters and hence use greek letters too, as well as distinguish between small and capital letters.
+One consequence of that is that in mathematics we often end up reusing identifiers, and also "run out" of letters and hence use Greek letters too, as well as distinguish between small and capital letters.
 Similarly, mathematical notation tends to use quite a lot of "overloading", using operators such as $+$ for a great variety of objects (e.g., real numbers, matrices, finite field elements, etc..), and assuming that the meaning can be inferred from the context.
 >
 Both fields have a notion of "types", and in math we often try to reserve certain letters for variables of a particular type.